Nelson Bay (NSW)

 Table Chart PROFILE FAQ

 Nelson Bay has a skilled workforce with prominent tourism and hospitality sectors.
-The unemployment rate is 3.9%, according to AreaSearch's statistical area data aggregation in December 2025.
-There are 2,532 residents employed, aligning with Regional NSW's 3.9% unemployment rate but with lower workforce participation at 49.3%.
+Its unemployment rate is 4.2%, according to AreaSearch's aggregation of statistical area data.
+As of December 2025, there are 2,367 residents in work, with an unemployment rate of 4.2%, which is 0.2% higher than Regional NSW's rate of 3.9%.

-Labour force decreased by 0.9% year to December 2025, with employment down 0.7%, reducing unemployment rate by 0.2 percentage points.
-Regional NSW showed contrasting figures: employment decline of 1.2% and labour force decline of 0.8%, with a 0.4 percentage point rise in unemployment.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall growth at 6.6% over five years and 13.7% over ten years, but industry-specific projections vary significantly.
-Applying these to Nelson Bay's employment mix suggests local growth should be around 6.4% over five years and 13.3% over ten years.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Based on AreaSearch analysis of SALM and ABS data aggregated from broader statistical areas, during the year to December 2025, Nelson Bay's labour force decreased by 2.3% and employment decreased by 2.2%, causing the unemployment rate to fall by 0.1 percentage points.
+In contrast, Regional NSW experienced an employment decline of 1.2% and a labour force decline of 0.8%, with a 0.4 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Nelson Bay.
+These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Nelson Bay's employment mix suggests local employment should increase by 6.4% over five years and 13.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.

 Frequently Asked Questions - Employment